ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 ## Promise

-- A _promise_ is a proxy of value that is not necessarily know at the time of creation of the promise. (what is proxy?
+- A _promise_ is a proxy of value that is not necessarily known at the time of creation of the promise. (what is a proxy?
 Will discuss later)
-- It can be in 3 states: Pending, Fulfilled, Rejected.
+- It can be in 3 states: Pending, Fulfilled, and Rejected.
 - Promises can be chained.
 - It has 3 methods: `then`, `catch` and `finally`

 ### Creating a Promise

 - Syntax: `new Promise(executorFunction)`
-- ExecutorFunction thats two parameters: `resolve` and `reject`
+- ExecutorFunction expects two parameters: `resolve` and `reject`
-- Resolve is used when the operation is success.
+- Resolve is used when the operation is successful.
-- Reject is used when the operation failed.
+- Reject is used when the operation fails.

 A sample example: